Rhydyfelin: History

 The Church of St Luke is in the Church in Wales Parish of Rhydyfelin, Diocese of Llandaff.

 Population

 The populations of the Central Rhydyfelin ward and Hawthorn wards, which together serve Rhydyfelin, were 4,672 and 3,652 respectively (8,324 in total) in the 2001 Census (the 2009 electorates were 3,084 and 2,781, respectively) out of the total 33,000 residents for Pontypridd as a whole.

 Governance

 Rhydfelen was the name of the electoral ward to Mid Glamorgan County Council between 1989 and 1996.
 Until 1996 Rhydfelen Central and Rhydfelen Lower were wards to Taff-Ely Borough Council.

 It is now split between the electoral wards of Hawthorn and of central Rhydfelen, with the more prosperous and historic lower Rhydyfelin falling within the Hawthorn ward to the south.

 Notable residents

-Rhydyfelin was home to guitarist Lee Gaze of the band LostProphets.
+Rhydyfelin was home to guitarist Lee Gaze of the former rock band Lostprophets and current band No Devotion.
+It is also the home of Joseph Biddulph, linguist, publisher and historian.